Southwestern Cream Cheese Tortilla Rollups

 - Try dipping these in guacamole.

 The trick to making these is to make them in advance.
 This helps you with getting those lunches made, but it will also help with the flavor and texture of these tortilla rollups.
+If you’ve ever made the classic pickle roll ups, you know what I’m talking about.
+The same goes for these vegetable cream cheese roll ups.

 It allows the tortilla to soften slightly and the cream cheese to firm up.
 You can easily make these the night before, roll them up in plastic wrap, and all you’ll have to do the next day is slice them and add them to your lunch boxes.